opera-adt/cal-disp/README.md

 # CAL-DISP
-Calibration for OPERA DISP SAS repository
+OPERA Calibration for DISP, a SAS repository

 # DISP-S1